axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-network/_index.md

 ---
-title: "network: Sending messages to a remote log server using the RFC3164 protocol (network() driver)"
+title: "network: Send messages to a remote log server using the RFC3164 protocol (network() driver)"
 weight:  3500
+driver: "network()"
+short_description: "Send messages to a remote log server using the RFC3164 protocol"
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->